isw3d/TouchDesigner-Linux/README.md

 | Features known to fail | ⚠️ None found | No reproducible broken feature in current tests |
 | External installs / integrations | ❓ Not fully tested | Third-party installs, extra plugins, and advanced external production pipelines still need broader testing |

+> ✅ This setup is stable enough for real-world usage based on current tests.
 ---

 ## 11. Notes